yiranni/ml/week06/README.md

 ### Step 0: Create randomly selected training and test subsets

 This is a task you only need to do once.
 The training and test sets are saved as CSV files for later use.
 Here's a [Jupyter notebook](https://github.com/visualizedata/ml/blob/master/week06/_00_split.ipynb) you can use for guidance.
-Ignore warnings about the deprecation of `sklearn.cross_validation`.
-In the third code cell, the `random_state` parameter needs an integer; any integer will do.
+In the third code cell, the `random_state` parameter needs an integer; any integer will do (I recommend the age of your favorite artist).
 This `random_state` parameter will control the randomness for reproducibility of the results, allowing you to get exactly the same training and test sets every time you run this.

 ### Step 1: Train models on the training set